 - 20.6.
 The DfE guidance, What to do if you're worried a child is being abused, provides information for staff on indicators to look out for and advice on what they should do if they have concerns about a child. - 20.7.
 All children who report abuse will be taken seriously, supported and kept safe.
-The child will be informed as to how the report will be dealt with. - 20.8.
+The child will be informed as to how the report will be dealt with.
+All reports will be passed to the DSL immediately and investigated and the child will be informed of what the process entails. - 20.8.
 Rape, assault by penetration, sexual assault and 'upskirting' are crimes.
 Where the sexual abuse is of this nature, the matter must be referred to the police. - 20.9.
+When reports of sexual violence of sexual harassment are made, the academy will act in accordance with Section 5 of Keeping Children Safe In Education 2020. - 20.10.
 Where a criminal investigation leads to a conviction or caution, the school, if it has not already done so, will consider any suitable sanctions in line with the behaviour policy.